pivotal/docs-tap/local-source-proxy/prereqs.hbs.md

 - Either IaaS-specific trust for Kubernetes service accounts to access the registry, or a secret with sufficient privileges to push and pull artifacts from that repository.

-- If you are installing Local Source Proxy on a Kubernetes cluster managed by a cloud provider (e.g. EKS, AKS, GKE), ensure that TCP port 5002 is open between control plane nodes and your worker nodes.
+- If you install Local Source Proxy on a Kubernetes cluster that a cloud provider manages (such as EKS, AKS, or GKE), ensure that TCP port 5002 is open between control plane nodes and your worker nodes.

 The rest of this topic tells you how to obtain these prerequisites.